NicoloLazzaroni/SuperheroesAPI/README.md

 English:

-The project contact the Marvel APIs to download the list of heroes with name and description, saves it on MongoDB and then generates a GET REST Endpoint to obtain the data in JSON type.
+The project contacts the Marvel APIs to download the list of heroes with name and description, saves it on MongoDB and then generates a GET REST Endpoint to obtain the data in JSON type.
 To access the endpoint the user will need to use a Marvel public key, the datas are already present in the database, this process only acts as an OAuth authenticator.

 The APIs are available at {SERVER}/heroes/{KEY} to receive the whole list and {SERVER}/heroes/{KEY}/{ID} to receive only the hero with that ID.